Review of Recent EAT Decision - Pregnancy Related DismissalPosted in : Supplementary Case Law Articles ROI on 11 April 2011

 Jurisdictions/Subject Matter: Pregnancy Related Dismissal

-The claim under the Unfair Dismissals Acts 1997 to 2007 was one of constructive dismissal and
+The claim under the Unfair Dismissals Acts 1997 to 2007 was one of constructive dismissal and therefore, the onus was on the Claimant to show that her resignation was justified.

 Already a subscriber?